andytudhope/Recollections/README.md

 ## Potential Attacks

 1. **Sybil resistance?**
-    a.
-If I create a lot of accounts for one DApp, will that increase it's ranking?
+    1. If I create a lot of accounts for one DApp, will that increase it's ranking?
-    b.
-If I vote for one DApp from lots of different accounts, in small amounts, rather than in 1 big amount from a single account, what effect does it have?
+    2. If I vote for one DApp from lots of different accounts, in small amounts, rather than in 1 big amount from a single account, what effect does it have?

 Creating many accounts for one DApp is not possible - each DApp is uniquely identified and by its `id` and ranked only by the amount of SNT staked on it.
 In the same way, there is no quadratic effect in this set up, so staking for a DApp from lots of different accounts in small amounts has no greater/lesser effect on its ranking than staking 1 large amount from a single account.